By Jason Lange and David Lawder

 "The IMF has little leverage since its limited toolkit of analysis-based advice, persuasion, and peer pressure is unlikely to have much of an impact on this administration's policies," said Prasad, now an international trade professor at Cornell University.

-Mnuchin's decision against naming China a currency manipulator last week removed one concern for the IMF ahead of the meeting.
+Mnuchin's decision against naming China a currency manipulator last week removed one concern for the IMF ahead of the meetings.

-(Reporting by David Lawder; Editing by Simon Cameron-Moore)
+(Reporting by David Lawder; Additional reporting by Lindsay Dunsmuir; Editing by Simon Cameron-Moore and Paul Simao)